xinzhan/core-services.en/help/interface/core-services/core-services.md

 ## Step 5.
 (Adobe Target) Update your Adobe Target implementation {#section_C2F4493C7A36406DAE2266B429A4BD24}

 * It is recommended that you add an [Adobe Target extension](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/targetv2-extension/adobe-target-extension-v2.html) in [!UICONTROL Experience Platform Launch], so that your library retrieval is automatic.
-You can also set up the [Experience Cloud ID Service extension](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/id-service-extension/overview.html) for Target (and other solutinos) using [!UICONTROL Experience Platform Launch].
-The [!UICONTROL Experience Cloud ID Service] update **is required** for [!UICONTROL Target] to use core services.
+You can also set up the [Experience Cloud ID Service extension](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/id-service-extension/overview.html) for Adobe Target (and other solutinos) using [!UICONTROL Experience Platform Launch].
+The [!UICONTROL Experience Cloud ID Service] update **is required** for Adobe Target to use core services.
 (If you use [!UICONTROL Dynamic Tag Management], add an [Adobe Target tool](https://docs.adobe.com/content/help/en/dtm/using/tools/target.html).
-You can also use [!UICONTROL Dynamic Tag Management] to deploy the Experience Cloud ID Service for Target.)
+You can also use [!UICONTROL Dynamic Tag Management] to deploy the Experience Cloud ID Service for Adobe Target.)
 * If you are not using [!UICONTROL Experience Platform Launch] or [!UICONTROL Dynamic Tag Management], [update your mbox library](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/mbox-implement/target-download-config-mbox.html) manually.
 * Request access to use Adobe Analytics as the reporting source for [!DNL Adobe Target]. [!DNL Target] and [!DNL Analytics] data are combined on the same server call during processing so that visitors are connected between the two solutions.
 See [Analytics for Target Implementation](https://docs.adobe.com/content/help/en/target/using/integrate/a4t/a4t.html).